Muscle aches and pains

 Paracetamol is a safe choice for most people but it is important not to take more than recommended.
 It is an ingredient in many cold and flu remedies so be careful not to double dose.
 The maximum daily dose of paracetamol for an adult is 4 g (4000 mg), and no more than 1 g (1000 mg) every four hours.
 It is important to dose children by their weight and to follow the manufacturer’s instructions on dosage.

 Aspirin and NSAIDs are not suitable for everyone.
-Children under 12 years old must not take aspirin because it can cause Reye’s syndrome, a serious condition.
-It should also be avoided by adolescents under 16 years old who have a viral illness.
+Children under 16 years old must not take aspirin for pain relief or fever because it can cause Reye/Reye’s syndrome, a serious condition.

 Check with your pharmacist before taking aspirin or NSAIDs if you: